rickwysocki/hugo-site/content/teaching/courses.md

 title: "My Courses"
 layout: single
 weight: 1
+summary: An overview of university-level courses I've designed and taught.
 ---

 During my time as a college educator, I've designed and taught the following courses: